Linked List Exercise

 Then, answer:

-The EmptyCollectionException.
-Below is a class that implements an exception that should be thrown when a client tries to operate on an empty collection.
+The InvalidOperationException.
+Below is a class that implements an exception that should be thrown when a client tries to do something invalid with your list:

 Part 2: Creating a BlueJ Project